Hundreds of mortgage deals vanish from market after mini-budget

 “We expect to launch a new product range later this week.”

-Halifax also said on Monday that it was withdrawing mortgages that come with a fee.
+Halifax also said on Monday that it was withdrawing mortgages that came with a fee.

 “As a result of significant changes in mortgage market pricing we’ve seen over recent weeks, we’re making some changes to our product range,” it said.